mattclarkdotnet/lunarsensor_pico/README.md

 Based on code from https://github.com/alin23/lunarsensor, and using Erik Delange's micropython async HTTP server (https://github.com/erikdelange/MicroPython-HTTP-Server).

+The hardware used is a Pi Pico W and a VEML6030 ambient light sensor.

 You'll need to create a file "wifi.json" in the project root before uploading to your Pico W, in the following format

 ```json